ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/git.md

 }
 ```

-You would have to modify the content accordingly to look something like this:
+You could modify the content accordingly to look something like this:
 ```cpp
 #include <iostream>